Krzem5/css-school_webpage/README.md

-# Css - School Webpage
+# Python - School Website
 (This is an auto - generated file.)